-- If you're having trouble writing your resume, start by describing all of your work and volunteer/extracurricular experience in the last 4-6 years, then reduce that down to simply the most recent and/or relevant positions.
+- If you're having trouble writing your résumé, start by describing all of your work and volunteer/extracurricular experience in the last 4-6 years, then reduce that down to simply the most recent and/or relevant positions.
 The final copy of your resume should be 1-2 pages total. - If you have personal side projects related to your field, definitely include them!
 For example, dropping a link to your GitHub account or a personal website is a great way to stand out if you're applying to programming or web development jobs. - Don't underestimate the value of secondary soft skills like communication or teamwork.
-Even if they're completely unrelated to your major, you can use activities like playing in a band, being part of a club, or writing for mathNEWS coughshameless plugcough to show your leadership/ teamwork/communication/other skills. - Get someone to proofread your resume.
+Even if they're completely unrelated to your major, you can use activities like playing in a band, being part of a club, or writing for mathNEWS \cough\shameless plug\cough\ to show your leadership/ teamwork/communication/other skills. - Get someone to proofread your résumé.
 Seriously, I cannot emphasize this enough.
-Ask an adult or knowledgeable friend, or head to a resume critiquing session on campus, but find more than one person who will give you honest and detailed feedback on the quality of your resume.
-Like a good essay, resumes usually need several revisions before they become reasonably presentable.
+Ask a knowledgeable friend or head to a resume critiquing session on campus-find more than one person who will give you honest and detailed feedback on the quality of your resume.
+Like a good essay, résumés usually need several revisions before they are presentable.